AddressAv. Mansiche Km 3,5

 Exterior Finish:Branco Ceara granite from Brazil

 The Trujillo Peru Temple is located on a large parcel of ground adjacent to the beautiful Campo Eterno cemetery on the highway to Huanchaco, just east of the famous ruins of Chan Chan—the largest Pre-Columbian city in South America (20 square miles), designated a World Heritage Site in 1986.
-An accommodation center will share the temple site, providing a place for traveling patrons and workers to freshen up before entering the temple and to stay overnight.
+An accommodation center shares the temple site, providing a place for traveling patrons and workers to freshen up before entering the temple and to stay overnight.
 Land has also been set aside for a future meetinghouse.
-Before the Campo Eterno site was acquired, the temple was originally to be constructed on the site of the Trujillo Peru Primavera Stake Center.

-Peru's only operating temple, which currently serves 116 stakes and districts, was dedicated in Lima by President Gordon B. Hinckley in January 1986.
-Members in Trujillo currently travel 9–10 hours by bus to attend the temple, which is exceptionally busy on Saturdays.
-Buses arrive from all over the country full of patrons, who contentedly wait outside the temple—sometimes for hours—for their turn to get inside to participate in sacred ordinance work.2
+Peru's only operating temple, which was serving 116 stakes and districts, was dedicated in Lima by President Gordon B. Hinckley in January 1986.
+Members in Trujillo traveled 9 to 10 hours by bus to attend the temple, which was exceptionally busy on Saturdays.
+Buses arrived from all over the country full of patrons, who contentedly waited outside the temple—sometimes for hours—for their turn to get inside to participate in sacred ordinance work.2

 - The Church of Jesus Christ of Latter-day Saints News Release, "First Presidency Announces New Temple in Peru," 13 Dec.
 2008.